thibaud200/videoGames/README.md

 # Create T3 App

+This application work based on GOG galaxy app. the purpose of the web app is to have a list of your digital games that are accross the different plateforms : steam/gog/ubisoft/xobx/etc.... for this you need to configure the app gog galaxy to be able to connect to the differents plateform you have games on. it will enable you to have a small app accessible on the Internet whitout connecting to everyplateforms. its just to have a list of the games you own. it's not meant to replace the differents plateforms sites.
+Why througt GOG galaxy : because the company has a partnership with the other sites and scrapping the site without authorisation could get you banned from your account period.

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.

 ## What's next?
 How do I make an app with this?